 - Adding insulation and sealing air leaks help your energy performance in the summertime by keeping the cool air inside.

-Everyday Tips to To Save Energy
+Everyday Tips to Save Energy

 These no-cost or low-cost tips are easy ways to save energy and money all year round.

-- Replace incandescent bulbs with compact fluorescent lights.
+- Replace incandescent bulbs with LED lights.

 - Air-dry dishes instead of using your dishwasher’s drying cycle.